 The reality is, you can be happy regardless of your circumstances.

-You can be happy when you’re feeling a bit lost, just like you can be happy while you’re hurting.
+You can be happy while you’re hurting.

-Even on the darkest, most depressing day there will be that one moment, that tiny little glimpse of sunshine, that will remind you that you are far too complex, too loving, too MAGNIFICENT of a human being to be defined by a single emotion.
+Even on the darkest, most depressing day, there will be that one moment, that tiny little glimpse of sunshine, that will remind you that you are far too complex, too loving, too magnificent of a human being to be defined by a single emotion.

 Sadness and pain don’t define you.

-Excuse the cheesy quote, but happiness truly is a way of travelling – not a destination.
+Happiness truly is a way of travelling – not a destination.

 While it would be wonderful if at some point, somewhere on the horizon appeared a big fat sign proclaiming that you’ve arrived at destination ‘happiness’, it’s simply not going to happen.

 And guess what – that’s a good thing!

 It means that you have the opportunity to experience happiness every step of the way, even on days when nothing seems to be going right.

 Happiness is a sum total of small, everyday moments.
 This means that as much as it’s important to acknowledge and process feelings of sadness and pain, we have to find a way of creating – and indulging in – the moments of happiness.